-Students may also decide to pursue a master’s degree in business analytics through receiving an MBA, which can lead to additional roles in business management and operations.
+Students may also decide to pursue a master’s degree in business analytics by receiving an MBA, leading to additional roles in business management and operations.

 5. Biomedical Engineering

-They are at the forefront of creating lifesaving apparatuses such as artificial organs.
-A good example of this is the artificial kidney, which since its creation has improved the lives of more than 2 million individuals.
+Biomedical engineers are at the forefront of creating lifesaving apparatuses such as artificial organs.
+A good example of this is the artificial kidney.
+This has improved the lives of more than 2 million individuals since its creation.

-It’s easy to find a full time job in this field after graduation with a bachelor’s degree, simply because there’s a high demand for it.
-The BLS says this industry is expected to experience a growth rate of 5% (faster than average) until 2029.
+It’s easy to find a full time job in this field after graduation with a bachelor’s degree, simply because biomedical engineers are in high demand.
+The BLS says this industry is expected to experience a growth rate of 6% (faster than average) until 2030.

 A good example of this is the facial recognition system.
-It is believed that over the next few years biometrics and biometric readers will replace conventional forms of identification.
+Over the next few years, biometrics and biometric readers will replace conventional forms of identification.

 They will also replace many of the passwords that individuals use on their electronic devices.
 Examples of this can be seen by smartphones, smart devices, and laptops that allow their owners to login using their fingerprint as a password as opposed to typing in a password manually.